brimdata/zed/pkg/zson/docs/spec.md

 [1] - [JavaScript character escaping rules](https://tc39.es/ecma262/#prod-EscapeSequence)

-A value is encoded as a string of UTF-8 characters terminated by a semicolon (which must be escaped if it appears in the value) where composite values are contained in brackets as one or more such semicolon terminated strings.
+A terminal value is encoded as a string of UTF-8 characters terminated by a semicolon (which must be escaped if it appears in the value).
+A composite values is encoded as a left bracket followed by one or more values (terminal or composite) followed by a right bracket.
 Any escaped characters shall be processed and interpreted as their escaped value.

 Container values are encoded as
 * an open bracket,